-You do not need any fancy filters (apart from sharpen), no graphics tablet, and to be blunt very little skill to achieve real nice results from your photo.
+You do not need any fancy filters (apart from sharpen), no graphics tablet, and to be blunt very little skill to achieve great results from your photo.
 I’m sure there are third party filters that would get you close to this oil painting effect but I’m not using them here.

 My oil painting effect

 First off you need a good photo, the higher the resolution the better.
 This won’t work so well with a tiny 72dpi image, so get a good hires photo to start with.
-It’s also best, if you have your subject in the middle of the composition, looking at the camera.
+It’s also best, if you have your subject in the middle of the photo, looking at the camera.
 You could do this oil painting with any subject matter, but for this tutorial we’ll keep it simple.

 - Pick a big art brush (fan brush is good)

 - Follow the contour of the face and smudge very roughly at first

 - Use long flowing brush marks (the aim is to smudge everything, eventually)

 - After you have smudged each area, like the ear, flatten with the layer below

 - Adjust the Strength of the smudge tool to get different effects.

 Oil painting in ps tips